isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 I'll briefly cover the prior modifications.
 Peter was nice enough to drop me a
-[tarball of all the images from the slides in his talk](|filename|../images/2013/12/30c3-hardening_hardware_and_choosing_a_goodbios-photos.tar.bz2), which is fortunate because whoever took those photos is a *much* better photographer than I.
+[tarball of all the images from the slides in his talk](|filename|../images/2013/12/30c3-hardening_hardware_and_choosing_a_goodbios-photos.tar.bz2), which is fortunate because my camera and I are currently not exactly on speaking terms.

 ### STEP 1: